 Gilt

-Its name gives away its theme and was previously named Gold on 27, with its iconic gold bar has stayed despite the name change.
+Its name gives away its theme and was previously named Gold on 27.
+The iconic gold bar and seating have stayed despite the name change.
 It’s definitely the blingiest bar in Dubai!
-Mostly focused on cocktails led by an expert mixologist, they offer a small selection of bar snacks.
-It has a beautiful Dubai skyline view.

 Over 21 years old only.
 A minimum spend of 200 AED applies however if you’ve been elsewhere in Burj Al Arab, they will usually wave the minimum spend if you’re wanting to enjoy a post-dinner cocktail.
 Cocktails are 90 AED each.